Sci-fi/horror film Knowing features Nic Cage, old-time religion and a boldly awful ending. Contains spoilers. And damnation.

 Knowing’s musical leitmotif is the Allegretto from Beethoven’s Symphony No.7 in A major.
 It’s a striking piece of music, which loops between dainty and playful to hellfire and foreboding.
 This isn’t lost on Koestler, who plays it at two points in the film.
 Firstly, when he thinks about his dead wife as the film begins.
 He plays it again while driving home just before the solar flare strikes.
 Both times, the music functions as an elegy.

-Horror often pairs sex and death.
+Horror movies often pair sex and death.
 Thrillers might include comedy to lighten the dread.
 You could say that the greater the range a film encompasses and evokes, the greater its depth.
 Consider Jaws, with its psychological scarring and pithy one-liners.
 There’s no sex in Knowing, of course, and there sure aren’t any laughs.

 Knowing, more than anything, is a death mask – a memento of the dead.
 At first that’s Koestler’s wife.
 Later it’s the entire human race.
 It’s a movie about grieving which morphs into a death fetish, and offers no light at the end of the tunnel.
 There’s no point moving through denial and anger and into acceptance, because we’re all toast tomorrow.